nail-e/nail-e.github.io/_posts/2025-06-10-creating-the-worst-ai-program-ever.md

 It's amazing of what technology can do in the 21st century right?

 And that why I made a program that has no potential downside and is completely safe-to-use! `futa` takes hold of your terminal after you write a prompt and executes it with sudo permissions: imagine the endless possibilities you can do with `futa` on your computer!
-Imagine writing "touch newFile.txt" when you can ask `futa`
+Imagine writing `touch newFile.txt` when you can ask `futa`

 ```sh
 futa "Can you create a file in the current directory called newFile.txt?"